222 Upper Street

 If you have a question, need some information, advice or guidance our family engagement workers are still here to talk over the phone.

-We are developing a programme of activities which will available online shortly and teams are supporting parents over the phone.
 We have developed a programme of online activities and teams are supporting parents over the phone.
 We are encouraging all parents to sign up to our fortnightly Bright Start, Bright Ideas newsletter and Quick Tips

 For more information on what is available or to speak to someone in your area please contact: